To: Eurozone governments; President of the Eurogroup, Mário Centeno; President of the European Central Bank, Mario Draghi

 That changed in 2015, when the Greek people voted against more government cuts that affect everyday life.
 As a punishment for refusing the cuts, the Eurozone countries decided to pocket the interest from the bonds, instead of returning them to Greece as previously agreed.

 After years of austerity, twelve rounds of tax increases and severe cuts to public services, the Greek people can’t afford to be taken advantage of any longer.
-Eurozone countries are likely to discuss the bond interest in less than a month, and the Greek people need us to support them in their struggle now more than ever before.
+The Greek people need us to support them in their struggle now more than ever before.

 If we stand up, we can get the interest from these bonds returned to Greece, and demand that economic recovery must also value people’s lives and dignity.
 Together, we have the power to show the Greek people that we stand with them.
 And to show our governments that we expect solidarity, not exploitation.